trinsic-id/v2-sdk/docs/reference/services/connect-service.md

 Fetch an identity verification session by its ID.

 If the Session has been completed successfully, the results will be available in the {{ field_ref("GetSessionResponse", "session.result_vp") }} field of the returned Session.
 See [Get Verification Results](#get-verification-results) for information on parsing this field.

+Additionally, you can access the {{ field_ref("GetSessionResponse", "session.verifications") }} field and look into the verifications associated with the session.
+If one of the verifications performed is of type `GOVERNMENT_ID` and it is successful, you can find the subject normalized data in that verification's `normalized_government_id_data` field.

 If the Session failed for any reason (cancellation, identity verification failure, expiration, etc.), the failure reason will be given by the {{ field_ref("GetSessionResponse", "session.fail_code") }} field.